 - COVID or other virus testing centres are something that we are likely to be seeing more of, and a converted shipping container is an excellent option for a mobile and portable testing centre

-- Staff canteens are another common use for customised shipping containers
+- Staff canteens are another common use

 - The safe and secure storage of documents and medical equipment, offering easy access and excellent protection from the weather